-When you heard your CEO's ambition for the company, you likely felt a little bemused.
+When you heard your CEO's ambition for the company, you likely felt a little overwhelmed.
 After all, how could your organization's grand statements of vision and strategy possibly translate into your day-to-day work?

-The challenge can seem overwhelming, but OGSM can help you and your team make the leap from idea to reality in a very practical way.
+The challenge may seem like a big ask, but OGSM can help you and your team make the leap from idea to reality in a very practical way.

-OGSM stands for objective, goals, strategies, and measures, and creating an OGSM framework will help you put your corporate vision or strategy into action.
+OGSM stands for objective, goals, strategies, and measures.
+It's a straightforward tool you can use to help you put your corporate vision or strategy into action.
 You can use it to map out your organizational, team or personal goals, and to turn ideas into concrete activities.

-In this article, we'll look in more detail at what OGSM is, and we'll explore how to use it.
+In this article, we'll explore OGSM further, and how you can apply it.

 OGSM will only take you so far with creating an overall, top-level strategy.
 To gain a deeper understanding of strategic planning tools and approaches, check out our introduction to strategy and the resources it links to.

 OGSM is a business-planning framework that helps organizations link their long-term visions and strategies to short- and medium-term goals, actions and measures.
-It can help you monitor progress towards those goals, and maintain focus along the way.
+It can help you to monitor progress toward your goals, and maintain focus along the way.

-It was first developed in the 1950s by Japanese car manufacturers, building on Peter Drucker's idea of Management by Objectives .
+It is believed to have been developed in the 1950s by Japanese car manufacturers, building on Peter Drucker's idea of Management by Objectives.
 Over time, OGSM has been embraced by a range of Fortune 500 companies, including Procter & Gamble® and Coca-Cola®.